GAMARAI XXIX

 We will spend three nights in Decorah, IA at the historic restored Hotel Winneshiek and the final night in Independence, IA.

-Wednesday takes us north into Minnesota.
+Tuesday, we are off to Minnesota.
 In southeast Minnesota we plan to stop at Fountain, the home town of Bernard Pietenpol.
 Pietenpol was the inventor of the Pietenpol Air Camper, mostly powered by a Model A engine.
 We will see one of those there.
-We then tour the southeast part of the state, following the scenic Root River Trail, ending up in Harmony, MN at a large antique mall.